-The 1994 Group of research-intensive, student-focused institutions have for many years been working with their students' unions to offer activities outside the curriculum in order to give their students the opportunity to broaden their university experience and enhance their employability.
-In recent years there has been a strong and growing commitment from our universities to bringing together the various strands of such activity and formally recognising it through the development of 'awards' that sit alongside students' academic achievement.
+The 1994 Group of research-intensive, student focused institutions have for many years been working with their Students' Unions to offer volunteering programmes, careers development workshops and similar activities outside the curriculum in order to give their students the opportunity to broaden their university experience and graduate as well-rounded individuals ready to enter employment.
+In recent years there has been a strong and growing commitment from our universities to bringing together the various strands of such activity and formally recognizing it through the development of 'awards' that sit alongside students' academic achievement.
+Such activities are often referred to as being part of the co-curriculum.
+The co-curriculum complements the academic curriculum and activities may be credit-bearing but more commonly they are not credit-bearing.